 To further confuse the issue, the effectiveness of icariin in HGW as a dietary supplement is not parallel to increases in icariin content percentage.
 Like most flavonols, icariin is at its most active when it is still contained within a portion of its original constituent biological parts, meaning that if all the other constituent parts are removed during extraction, leaving 100% icariin flavonols, then those flavonols naturally become less stable and as a result less effective.
 This is why you should look for an extract of about 50% icariin flavonols as this is considered the optimum effective range.
 Lower percentages can be expected to be less effective but higher percentages can suffer from “over-extraction” and a less stable extract that can also prove to be less effective than the optimum percentage of around 50%.

-Tonvara HGW:50 is an effective Horny Goat Weed extract that is produced in easy to take small tablets to the highest ISO standards with an optimum 50% pure icariin content.
+Tonvara HGW:50 is an effective Horny Goat Weed extract that is produced to the highest ISO standards with an optimum 50% pure icariin content.